RiccardoImprota/Who-Did-What-Networks/README.md

 ---
 ## References:
-- Stella, M. (2020).
+- *Stella, M. (2020).
 Text-mining forma mentis networks reconstruct public perception of the STEM gender gap in social media.
-PeerJ Computer Science, 6, e295.
+PeerJ Computer Science, 6, e295.*
-- Hutto, C., & Gilbert, E. (2014, May).
+- *Hutto, C., & Gilbert, E. (2014, May).
 Vader: A parsimonious rule-based model for sentiment analysis of social media text.
-In Proceedings of the international AAAI conference on web and social media (Vol. 8, No. 1, pp. 216-225).
+In Proceedings of the international AAAI conference on web and social media (Vol. 8, No. 1, pp. 216-225).*

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.